fenwick67/opengl-cmake-starter/README.md

 # OpenGL CMake Example

-This example uses CMake to build a simple openGL example [from the Red Book](www.glprogramming.com/red/chapter01.html).
+This example uses CMake to build a simple openGL example [from the Red Book](http://www.glprogramming.com/red/chapter01.html).
+Only tested on Ubuntu.

 1. clone and install deps